GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 | **Total LUT4s** | 2768           | 3067    |         |
 | **Total DFF's** | 936            | 1016    |         |

-The table above shows resource usage of Clash-ethernet compared to LithEth and Verilog, using a data width of 4 and a simple echo design.
+The table above shows resource usage of Clash Ethernet compared to LithEth and Verilog, using a data width of 4 and a simple echo design.
-The data shows that Clash-ethernet is about 10% more efficient in terms of DFF's (D-Flip-Flops).
+The data shows that Clash Ethernet is about 10% more efficient in terms of DFF's (D-Flip-Flops).

 TODO: add Verilog resource usage.